 make help lists

-Sphinx and LaTeX are needed to build the documentation.
+Sphinx and other python packages needed to build the documentation

 sudo apt-get install -qq texlive texlive-latex-extra dvipng